04 Dec 3 Key Marketing Mistakes For Building an Online Brand (and How to Fix Them)

 Great mentors thrive on working with people.
 Their advice literally changes lives.

-Most importantly, they do not know how to get in front of more people.
+But very few grow their influence beyond their immediate network.
+They simply do not know how to get in front of more people.

 As a result, they either

-a) rely on their immediate network and get “stuck” at their local level.
+a) get “stuck” at their local level.

 1 – Focusing on The Wrong Priorities